 1. Confirm Your Foods Are Allowed

-Louisiana permits only foods that do not require refrigeration for safety.
-Common allowed foods include:
+The exemption applies only to foods that do not require refrigeration for safety.
+Commonly-allowed categories include:

 - Breads, cookies, cakes, and brownies without cream fillings